 After each episode I feel like I received such an encouraging pep talk from Dra.
 Yvette.
 I look forward to continue listening to her great advice and I have shared her podcast with many other friends interested in considering grad school or who work with undergrad students and want to provide an awesome resource!”Review by Jeffrey Merino on Apple Podcasts

 “The academic coaching services of Dra.
 Yvette Martinez-Vu have been instrumental to creating structure so that I am making good progress on my dissertation.
 Her support is tailored to where I am in the writing process and specifically addresses challenges I struggle with including planning and revisions.
 With her support I am able to face writing with more confidence and have a plan that keeps the end goal of completing and defending the dissertation in sight.
 I have also come to value her non-judgmental understanding and flexibility when my timelines shift due to teaching, parenting, or life in general.”Assistant Professor and Former PhD Candidate at a university in Southern California

 Dra.
 Yvette Martínez-Vu is a Xicana Mother-Scholar who works as an academic coordinator, coach, consultant, and editor.
-She is the Assistant Director of the UCSB McNair Scholars Program and co-founder of the Chicana M(other)work collective.
+She is the Associate Director of the UCSB McNair Scholars Program and co-founder of the Chicana M(other)work collective.
 To learn more about her, check out her personal website at yvettemartinezvu.com.